BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameter**

-Â  - time_t t is the time to be converted to String.
+  - time_t t is the time to be converted to String.

 **Return value**

-Â  - String in a form of YYYY/MM/DD hh:mm:ss (24 hour format).
+  - String in a form of YYYY/MM/DD hh:mm:ss (24 hour format).

-## String ntpDate (String); Â
+## String ntpDate (String);

 **Description**